 This is a great story.
 It would make a good musical.
 Is it true?

 The history of U.S. anti-independence activities in Puerto Rico has been overtaken by the current policy recognizing the right of the people to independence in accordance with the principles of the Atlantic Charter and the U.N.
 Charter.
-Of course, those now universal principles are grounded in the U.S. Declaration of Independence, Constitution and Northwest Ordinance.
+Of course, those now universal principles are grounded in the U.S. Declaration of Independence, Constitution, and Northwest Ordinance.

 In Puerto Rico the U.S. disrupted independence activities deemed anti-American.
 FBI COINTEL materials show that the federal government was working against those that advocated violence as a route to independence.
 In 1948, a law was passed against nationalistic expression, Law 53, known as “La Ley de la Mordaza” (the Gag Law).
 The law was repealed in 1957.

-70 years later, repressive laws like these are a part of U.S. history.
+65 years later, repressive laws like these are a part of U.S. history.
 In that time, the efforts of “commonwealth” supporters to convert “commonwealth” into a “sovereign” status it could never truly become has been far more effective in neutralizing the independence ideology than the arguably counter-productive federal and local efforts to disrupt it in the early 20th century.

 The independence movement

 The U.S. began during the Eisenhower administration in the 1950’s to openly support independence for Puerto Rico if chosen by the people.
 The independence party’s position didn’t keep up with the times.
 They have said that they do not accept the legitimacy of a majority vote for statehood, because the U.S. has practiced a policy of duress and coercion that prevents the people from exercising freely their right to independence.

 Can we believe that now, generations after the U.S. took action against the independence movement, after six plebiscites offering independence as an option, Puerto Ricans are afraid to vote for independence?